 Add a little Thai flavour to your holiday table with this incredible veggie side dish recipe!
-This is Brussel sprouts like you’ve never had before.
-The Brussel sprouts are cooked stove-top (no oven required!) until perfectly al dente, then tossed with a spicy, garlicky, iconic Thai dressing.
-Guaranteed to brighten up your Christmas dinner table!
+This is Brussel sprouts like you've never had before.
+The sprouts are cooked stove-top (no oven required!) until perfectly al dente, then tossed with a tart spicy, garlicky, iconic Thai "yum" dressing.

 Choosing Brussel Sprouts